 Human exposure to Radio Frequency (RF) fields

 As per the other electrical safety aspect, human exposure to RF transmitter or intentional radiators such as mobile phones has been a concern and regularly appears online in articles.
-The basis of the risk that it poses is to the health of a person(s) including the long term affects.
-There are now regulatory guidelines for varying regions to determine the allowable RF exposure levels and if testing is required.
-In Australia transmitters must meet safe electromagnetic energy (EME) emission limits set by Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).
+The basis of the risk that it poses is to the health of a person(s) including the long-term effects.
+There are regulatory guidelines for varying regions to determine the allowable RF exposure levels and if testing is required.
+In Australia, transmitters must meet safe electromagnetic energy (EME) emission limits set by Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).
 Many products are exempt from testing due to the low RF output power and the distance from a person that the product would be used.
 However for many products Specific Absorption Rate (SAR) Testing may still be required, such as many modern cellular mobile phones.

 Similar to all of the above mandated Regulatory Compliance Mark (RCM) requirements for Australia the Electromagnetic compatibility (EMC) testing is also required and is very important.
 In Australia currently for most products only emissions, EMC/EMI testing is required.
 Many people ask why is EMC testing required.
 It’s a simple answer, to ensure that a product does not, in this case, generate Electromagnetic Interference (EMI) that may affect either other devices in the environment or services such as radio communications or telecommunications including emergency services etc. For a more robust product and also mandated for many regions such Europe (CE mark) and required types of products i.e. medical products, immunity testing is also required.
 Click the link for further reading about why EMC testing is important.

 What are the laws and fines for non-compliant devices in Australia?